Skip to main contentSkip to docs navigation

 Basic usage

-To implement floating labels, wrap a <label> and form control (with .form-input class) inside a .form-floating container.
+To implement floating labels, wrap a <label> and a form control (with the .form-input class) inside a .form-floating container.
 The structure requires:

 3. Each label must be properly associated with its form control using the for attribute